Webinar: LGBTIQ+ Body Pride: Navigating body image and eating disorders

 LGBTIQ+ Health Australia is a member-based organisation.
 Many of our Full Members provide LGBTIQ+ training and professional development in their local regions throughout Australia.
 This is a list of training opportunities currently available across Australia.

 The Silver Rainbow LGBTI Aged Care Awareness Training Project is managed by LGBTIQ+ Health Australia and is delivered collaboratively with project partners across every state and territory in Australia.
-It is funded by the Department of Health until June 2020.
+It is funded by the Commonwealth Department of Health until 2023.